Management (MGMT)

 Intended to supplement or provide an alternative to the regular management courses in order to meet the special needs and interests of students, the course provides an opportunity to study a particular subject in detail and requires from the student some measure of independence and initiative.

-Students focus on the negotiating process with special emphasis on contract negotiation between management and union.
+Students focus on the negotiating process across a range of business-related contexts.
 Students examine the nature of negotiation, planning and preparation for negotiation, negotiating theories, strategies and tactics.
 Students examine such key elements in negotiation as communication, persuasion, power and ethics.

 Each student is required to complete a project involving the practical application of the research concepts and techniques used in management, under the direct supervision of a faculty member.
 Interdisciplinary projects are acceptable.